Easy & Healthy Spiced Nuts Recipe (No Sugar)

 - Combine all the spices in a medium bowl that will hold the nuts, too.
 Add oil and mix until smooth.

-- Dump the nuts into the bowl and stir until they are evenly coated and spread evenly on the prepared pan in a single layer.
+- Add the nuts to the bowl and stir until well they are thoroughly coated and then spread evenly on the prepared pan in a single layer.

 - Remove from oven and stir once more before letting sit on pan to cool for about an hour.
 Store in an airtight container.